dmitryd/dd_deepl/README.md

 2. Add static Typoscript from `EXT:dd_deepl/Configuration/TypoScript/`
 3. Add DeepL API key either to TypoScript or to the `TYPO3_DEEPL_API_KEY` environment variable.
 You can get the key by registering with DeepL.

+**Warning!** Due to dependencies on various 3rd party packages, this extension works only if TYPO3 is installed in composer mode.
+There will be no support for non-composer installations.

 ## Usage

 When you translate the page or content, you will see an additional option for using DeepL for translations.